Skip to content

 3. Lock Button

 The Lock Button is the third component of an angle grinder that you should be aware of.
 A button, lever, or trigger is attached to the main handle.
-You can use this component to turn on and off the angle grinder as necessary.
+You can use this component to turn the angle grinder on and off as necessary.

 4. Side Handle